Distribution Best Practices

 Artwork

-Make Sure Your Artwork is Appropriate - Please do not submit artwork that is inappropriate for stores.
+Make Sure Your Artwork is Appropriate.
+Please do not submit artwork that is inappropriate for stores.
 This includes artwork that contains overly blurry content, nudity, excessive violence, etc.

-The Text on Your Artwork Should Match your Metadata - Any text in the artwork needs to match the information on your release (artist, title, label etc).
+The Text on Your Artwork Should Match Your Metadata Any text in the artwork needs to match the information on your release (artist, title, label, etc).
 Please fix either the artwork or the release information so that they are consistent.

-Please do not submit content that is overly derivative of popular culture and can confuse listeners (e.g. artwork that mimicking famous album covers, TV shows, movies or other popular reference points).
+Make Sure Your Artwork Is Not Misleading.
+Please do not submit content that is overly derivative of popular culture and can confuse listeners (e.g., artwork that mimics famous album covers, TV shows, movies, or other popular reference points).

 Audio